Hard QBFs for Merge Resolution: Lower bounds

 Intuitively, the formulas describe a completion game, played on the matrix

 where the $\exists$-player first deletes exactly one cell per column and the $\forall$-player then chooses one row.
 The $\forall$-player wins if his row contains all of $A$ or all of $B$ (cf.\ \cite{Janota-Expansion-vs-QRes-TCS15}).
+In the formalisation, an assignment to the variable $x_{ij}$ indicates the choices of the first player in the column containing $a_i$ and $b_j$.